Flag of Timor-Leste: Variations

 The tones of the individual colours are not precisely defined in the Constitution.
 The Independence Day Celebrations Committee of the United Nations Transitional Administration for East Timor (UNTAET) indicated light orange (PMS 123) as the correct shade of yellow, which is usually found on official flags.
-In flag illustrations in books or on the internet, but also in flags commonly used in East Timor, a light yellow is also widely used.
+In flag illustrations in books or on the internet, but also in flags commonly used in Timor-Leste, a light yellow is also widely used.
 According to the UNTAET source, the red corresponds to the tone PMS 485.
-Here, too, there are versions with a light red in East Timor.
+Here, too, there are versions with a light red in Timor-Leste.
 Even darker versions only appear as flag images, but not as flags.
 Although UNTAET gives the size of the black triangle as a quarter of the flag's length, the existing flags and illustrations all have a triangle with a size of one third.

 There is disagreement about the correct proportions of the flag.
-While the 1975 flag always had the 2:3 ratio common in most of Europe, flags with a ratio of 1:2 also appeared in official use with the independence of East Timor.
+While the 1975 flag always had the 2:3 ratio common in most of Europe, flags with a ratio of 1:2 also appeared in official use with the independence of Timor-Leste.
 The reason for this is presumably that these flags are manufactured in Australia, where the proportions of 1:2 are customary.
 A clear uniform regulation was initially pending, but Law 02/2007 on the national symbols shows a picture of a flag with a 1:2 ratio in the appendix.
 Furthermore, the law lists in Article 4 the different formats of the flag in which the cloth flag should hang in public offices, barracks, private and state schools.
 Type 1 consists of a cloth 45 centimetres wide, Type 2 consists of a cloth 90 centimetres wide, Type 3 135 centimetres wide and so on up to Type 7 315 centimetres wide.
 However, in paragraph 2, the article explicitly allows smaller and larger flags, as well as those with sizes in between, as long as the proportions are respected.

 Flags are often seen with the top of the star pointing straight up.
 This was often the case with the 1975 flag.
 But today's constitution clearly states that the star should point with a tip to the upper left corner.
 This is also followed by the illustration in Law 02/2007.

-The flag of East Timor used for the independence celebration on 20 May 2002 had a straight star despite the clear specifications.
+The flag of Timor-Leste used for the independence celebration on 20 May 2002 had a straight star despite the clear specifications.
 It also had an aspect ratio of 1:2 and used the bright yellow in combination with the bright red.